Kosmos 205

-Kosmos 205 (Космос 205 meaning Cosmos 205), was a Soviet satellite launched from the Plesetsk Cosmodrome, Soviet Union, on March 5, 1968.
+Kosmos 205 (Космос 205 meaning Cosmos 205) or Zenit-2 No.59 was a Soviet satellite launched from the Plesetsk Cosmodrome, Soviet Union, on March 5, 1968.
 The R-7 Semjorka launch vehicle with an added degree set the satellite into orbit around the planet Earth.
 The mass of the satellite at launch was 4,000 kg.
 Kosmos 205 was an observation satellite.